Clinical Placements: Planning and Procedures

 The log sheets are to be signed and dated by students.
 They should include a clear indication of the following practicum-related activities:

-• All face-to-face contact (intervention, assessment, feedback, intake/diagnostic interview) with clients and/or their guardians, ideally noting whether the supervisor is present/observing.
+1. All face-to-face contact (intervention, assessment, feedback, intake/diagnostic interview) with clients and/or their guardians, ideally noting whether the supervisor/trainer is present/observing.

 Note: These categories are mutually exclusive.
-That is, a practicum hour may not be counted more than once across any of these domains.
+That is, an hour may not be counted more than once across any of these domains.

 To be dated and co-signed by the student and clinical supervisor.
 It requires a tally of the total # of hours engaged in the following activities: